kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 ./deploy.sh promote green
 ```

-Now, visiting to `myapp.domain` and you shall see your latest changes for your application is live.
+Now, visiting to `domain.app` and you shall see your latest changes for your application is live.

 Alternatively, if things went wrong and you decided to rollback to blue version, all you need
 to run is just: